2025 Montgomery shooting: Background

 As of 2023, Alabama had the fourth highest rate of deaths by firearm in the country, with 25.6 deaths per 100,000 people for a total of 1,292 fatalities.
 Only fellow southern states Louisiana and Mississippi and the nation's capital, Washington D.C., had a higher rate of firearm mortality.

 At the time of the attack, the downtown area of Montgomery was "crowded" due to visitors being in the city for the annual Alabama National Fair and a college football game between HBCU rivals Tuskegee Golden Tigers and Morehouse Maroon Tigers, which had recently concluded when gunfire broke out.
 Multiple attractions, including a Ferris wheel, were set up throughout downtown for the fair.

 Shooting

-At approximately 11:30 p.m.
-EDT, rival gunmen, believed to be targeting one of the victims, opened fire at each other in a crowd in Downtown Montgomery near the intersection of Bibb Street and Commerce Street.
+At approximately 11:30 p.m., rival gunmen, believed to be targeting one of the victims, opened fire at each other in a crowd in Downtown Montgomery near the intersection of Bibb Street and Commerce Street.
 One person is believed to have opened fire first, prompting multiple people to pull out firearms and return fire.

 Police patrols were within 50 ft of the location of the incident when gunfire broke out and quickly responded, but no one was taken into custody for the incident at the scene.